conventions/issuetracker/README.markdown

 Basic steps;

 1. Import the project in [Eclipse Java EE IDE for Web Developers (Indigo)](http://www.eclipse.org/downloads/) or superior;
-2. add JDBC Driver which can be found at `/WebContent/WEB-INF/lib` if you dont intend to use `PostgreSQL`;
+2. add a JDBC Driver which can be found at `/WebContent/WEB-INF/lib` if you dont intend to use `PostgreSQL`;
 3. create the datasource - in tomcat add an entry in the file TOMCAT_HOME/conf/context.xml (an example can be found at folder etc/snippets/config/context.xml);
 4. create the database `issuetracker` with your tool of choice - like eg: `PGAdmin` in postgres
 5. deploy the app in `Apache Tomcat 7.x` and start tomcat;
 6. Access the application at [http://localhost:8080/issuetracker](http://localhost:8080/issuetracker];
 7. login with user:admin, pass:admin (first access this user is created);

-Generationg the .war
+Generating the .war
 ------------------------
 1. To generate the `.war` of issuetracker just run the ant script (`build.xml`) from ecplise or in command line;

 		$ ant

 2 - after the execution the ant script will place the generated `.war` at `/target/war/snapshot/issuetracker.war`;

-3 - also you can execute the `Run As` command in ecplise by right clicking in the project instead of generating the `.war` and deploying it in tomcat;
+3 - also you can execute the `Run As` command in ecplise by right clicking in the project (instead of generating the `.war` and deploying it in tomcat);
-Informações adicionais

 Additional information
 ------------------------

-* the schema of the database, `issuetracker`, will be created by `Hibernate` at first application startup time;
+* the database schema , `issuetracker`, will be created by `Hibernate` at first application startup time;
 * in `/etc/lib` directory you find all libraries and dependencies of each framework;
 * in `/etc/lib/jdbc-drivers` folder you'll find some JDBC drivers like `MySQL`, `PostgreSQL` and `Oracle`;
 * in `/etc/mockups` folder you'll find the screens prototypes.
-* as im very bad designer the application css was copied(and slighted modified) from [vraptor-blank-project](http://vraptor.caelum.com.br/en) project from Caelum;
+* as im very bad designer the application css was copied(and slighted modified) from [vraptor-blank-project](http://vraptor.caelum.com.br/en) from Caelum;

 Information ++
 ----------------